TwinderCS/twinder/README.md

 ## Description

-Create a programm that propose some Twitter profiles to the user from its tweets.
+Create a programm that proposes some Twitter profiles to the user from its tweets.

 ![First you write a username](images/twinder-1.png)

+> You first type in your username...

 ![Then you get profiles proposed for you](images/twinder-2.png)

+> ...and then like or pass on the proposed profiles.

 ## The Twinder® Team
 **add work distribution**